aseldawy/CS167/Projects/ProjectD.md

 ### Task 3: Topic prediction
 Build a machine learning model that assigns a topic for each tweet based on the classified tweets.
 The model should learn the relationship between all features and the topic.
 Then, it applies this model to all data to predict one topic for each tweet.
+Load the dataset in the JSON format.
+You can test on [this sample file](https://drive.google.com/file/d/1VcsXznJkmyBJjKnVN__Q0mjyV3v7WVJ2/view?usp=sharing) until the second task is complete.
 The machine learning pipeline should include the following.

 - A `Tokenzier` that finds all the tokens (words) from the tweets text and user description.